spadeflush/fastest-mtr/README.md

 # fastest-mtr
 This page contains info for our attempt to tour all Hong Kong MTR stations in the shortest time.

 We model the MTR map as a weighted graph.
 Each MTR station is a vertex, while the minimum time between two MTR stations is an edge.
 To implement this, we first collected the travelling times between each pair of adjacent MTR stations.
-Afterwards, we took into account other modes of public transport that could potentially improve our results, such as a bus from Tsuen Wan to Tsuen Wan West or a minibus from University to Wu Kai Sha.
+Afterwards, we considered other modes of public transport that could potentially improve our results, such as a bus from Tsuen Wan to Tsuen Wan West or a minibus from University to Wu Kai Sha.
 The graph is directional and asymmetrical because travel times are direction-dependent for these modes of transport.
-Once we precomputed the complete graph, we ran a simulated annealing-based travelling salesman algorithm to find the fastest routes.
-We ultimately settled on the following:
+Once we precomputed the complete graph, we ran a simulated annealing-based travelling salesman algorithm to find the fastest routes, ultimately settling on the following:

 ![Proposed route](https://i.imgur.com/mpwUVSR.png)